Pope Francis Issues Rules Requiring Priests And Nuns To Report Abuse

 The new regulations do not require church faithful to report abuses or cover-ups to law enforcement, as some victims of predatory priests have called for.

 "Except for the nod to comply with civil law, the edict keeps the process entirely internal," Anne Barrett Doyle, co-director of BishopAccountability.org, said in a statement.
-She called it a "step forward," but expressed concern that the process will be "managed by church officials who already have proved to be secretive and protective of accused priests."
+She called it a "step forward" but expressed concern that the process will be "managed by church officials who already have proved to be secretive and protective of accused priests."

-The new regulations explicitly protect those making reports from "prejudice, retaliation or discrimination," and says whistleblowers may not have to keep silent about what they disclosed.
+The new regulations explicitly protect those making reports from "prejudice, retaliation or discrimination" and say whistleblowers may not have to keep silent about what they disclosed.

 And the decree requires that church authorities treat with respect those who say they have been harmed and their families.
-They must be "welcomed, listened to and supported," offered spiritual and medical assistance, and their privacy must be protected.
+They must be "welcomed, listened to and supported," offered spiritual and medical assistance, and have their privacy protected.

 It also outlines procedures for how to report and investigate a bishop for these kinds of abuses, including involving lay experts.